Akhil-Suresh/golearn/doc/Constants.md

 ## How we name our constants

 Unlike other language we can't name our constants in all Upper case.
-The problem being like discussed in variable section, Giving first letter of the word in caps will make the variable exportable.
+The problem being like discussed in variable section, Giving first letter of the word in uppercase will make the variable exportable.
 So if we are using the constant inside our function locally.
 This is going to create trouble.

 So we can use camel casing.